| CVE |

 | Multiple vulnerabilities in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an unauthenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the interface.
 These vulnerabilities are due to insufficient validation of user-supplied input by the web-based management interface.
 An attacker could exploit these vulnerabilities by persuading a user of the interface to click a crafted link.
 A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface or access sensitive, browser-based information. |

-| A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the interface of an affected device.
-This vulnerability is due to insufficient validation of user-supplied input by the web-based management interface.
-An attacker could exploit this vulnerability by inserting crafted input into various data fields in an affected interface.
-A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface, or access sensitive, browser-based information. |
+These vulnerabilities are due to insufficient validation of user-supplied input by the web-based management interface.
+An attacker could exploit these vulnerabilities by inserting crafted input into various data fields in an affected interface.
+A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface, or access sensitive, browser-based information.
+In some cases, it is also possible to cause a temporary availability impact to portions of the FMC Dashboard. |